lrtipple/JavaScript_UFO/README.md

-## Summary
+## Conclusion
-One drawback of this simple webpage is it's lacking Ease-of-use, for example having to manually type the search parameter and (Users) not knowing the scope of data available to search through.
+One drawback of this simple webpage is its lacking Ease-of-use, for example having to manually type the search parameter and (Users) not knowing the scope of data available to search through.
 My first additional recommendation for this website would be to add a dropdown list for all search criteria instead of having the user blindly searching.
-And second recommendation is to add more links realated to the information the search data provides ( like a wiki link of the incident ) when a user gets their search results.
+And second recommendation is to add more links related to the information the search data provides (like a wiki link of the incident) when a user gets their search results.